hunter-hub/replit.github.io/teams-pro/interviewing-candidates.md

 ![candidate_screen](/images/teamsPro/interviewing-candidates-tutorial-images/candidate_screen.png)

-## Remove candidate access
+## Step 4 - Remove candidate access

-To remove candidates from interview repls so they cannot access the interview once it is complete, click on the `invite` button and on the pop-up window, find the candidates name or email.
+To remove candidates from interview repls so they cannot access the interview once it is complete, click on the `Invite` button and on the pop-up, find the candidate's name.

 <img src="static/images/teamsPro/interviewing-candidates-tutorial-images/remove-candidates.png"
     alt="remove candidate access"
     style="width: 90% !important;"/>

-Once you find the candidate, click on the `x` next to their name and they will be removed from the interview and they will no longer be able to access invite link.
+Click on the `x` next to their name and they will be removed from the interview.
+They will no longer be able to access the repl via invite link.